ubccr/xdmod-supremm/docs/supremm-install-pcp.md

 for other distributions (and earlier versions) are available from the [official PCP dowload page](https://pcp.io/download.html),

-The CentOS RPM packages of the summarization software are tested against the version of PCP that is provided with CentOS 7 (This is PCP version 4.3.2 as of CentOS 7.8).
-The Rocky RPM packages of the summarization software are tested against the version of PCP that is provided with Rocky 8 (PCP version 5.3.7).
+The CentOS RPM packages of the summarization software (versions <= 1.4.1) are tested against the version of PCP that is provided with CentOS 7 (This is PCP version 4.3.2 as of CentOS 7.8).
+The Rocky RPM packages of the summarization software (versions >= 2.0.0) are tested against the version of PCP that is provided with Rocky 8 (PCP version 5.3.7).

-For an RPM based install on CentOS 7 the following command will install PCP with all of the associated PMDAS (monitoring plugins) that have been tested with the summarization software:
+For an RPM based install on CentOS 7, the following command will install PCP with all of the associated PMDAS (monitoring plugins) that have been tested with the summarization software: